Isla Mujeres Yucatan Peninsula, Mexico Travel Guide

 Keep your travel insurance provider's emergency contact number readily accessible, along with your policy number.

-Inform your hotel front desk if you have a medical emergency or need assistance.
+Inform your hotel front desk in case you have a medical emergency or need assistance.

 Consumer site for water filtration products.